-This page details the resources for members for safe return to play resources as different parts of our country have been affected to varying degrees the impact of COVID-19.
+This page details safe return-to-play resources, as different parts of our country have been affected to varying degrees by the impact of COVID-19.
 Activities sanctioned with the normal US Club Soccer-provided insurance coverage in effect, members must be in compliance local and state requirements/mandates.

 This page details reporting obligations, including mandatory reporting of suspected child abuse to law enforcement pursuant to the SafeSport Act, as well as US Club Soccer’s Participant Safety/Risk Management Reporting requirements pursuant to Policy 13.03.
 A concern may also be reported directly to US Club Soccer via the online form.

 This page details contains US Club Soccer’s Prevention Policies as they appear in Policy 13.06.
 It is part of US Club Soccer’s Participant Safety/Risk Management Policies.
 These policies set forth (in Appendix B “Prevention Policies”) apply to all Participants (as that term is defined in Policy 13.01).

 This page contains US Club Soccer’s Prohibited Conduct Policy as it appears in Appendix A of US Club Soccer’s Policy Manual.
 It was updated December 15, 2021 to be effective January 1, 2022, and is part of US Club Soccer’s Participant Safety/Risk Management Policies.

 This page aggregates information and resources from other pages regarding the Protecting Young Victims from Sexual Abuse and Safe Sport Authorization Act of 2017 (the “SafeSport Act”), such as mandatory reporting of child abuse requirements and training resources.